multifacet/cbmm-artifact/README.md

 9. We then imported the CSV to spreadsheet software and used it to produce plots and statistics.
 Please see [the aforementioned screencast][fig1sc].

+   [Here is a template](https://docs.google.com/spreadsheets/d/1KjVAH_flvBbhQdzR9HDoIr242VkaB7uE1z6BvItZAoA/edit?usp=sharing) which you can clone to follow along with the screencast.

-   We include our data in the following CSVs (these are the exported contents of the first tab in each spreadsheet, which you can upload into your own clone of our template.
+   We include our data in the following CSVs.
+These can be imported directly into the `Data` sheet of the aforementioned spreadsheet (no need to do the cleanup mentioned in the screencast):

    Workload | CSV
    ---------|--------